openstack/openstack-manuals/doc/config-reference/source/shared-file-systems/drivers/cephfs-native-driver.rst

 - Allow share access.

+  - ``read-only`` access level is supported.

+  - ``read-write`` access level is supported.

-  Note the following limitations for CephFS shares:
+  Note the following limitation for CephFS shares:

   - Only ``cephx`` access type is supported.

-  - For the Mitaka release, only read-write access level is supported.

 - Deny share access.